mongodb/docs-bi-connector/source/includes/auth-options.rst

        default to the current database associated with the MySQL connection.

-       For authentication mechanisms such as LDAP that delegate credential storage to other services, set the :urioption:`source` value to ``$external``.
+       For authentication mechanisms such as |ldap| that delegate credential storage to other services, set the :urioption:`source` value to ``$external``.